World Rally Championship: The championships

-Any crew entering any WRC rally are eligible to score points in the overall World Rally Championships for Drivers and Co-Drivers.
-This is regardless of car technical class, number of rallies entered or if they are also entered into the support championships.
+World Rally Championship for Manufacturers

-Manufacturers must register to be eligible to score in the World Rally Championship for Manufacturers and must compete in Group Rally1 specification cars (World Rally Car between 1997 and 2021).
-As the manufacturers use the highest performance car and usually employ the best drivers it is usually the case that these crews and cars take the majority of drivers/co-drivers championship points.
+Manufacturers must register to be eligible to score in the World Rally Championship for Manufacturers and must compete in every rally of the season with Group Rally1 specification cars (World Rally Car between 1997 and 2021).

+As the manufacturers use the highest performance car and usually employ the best drivers, it is usually the case that these crews and cars take the majority of drivers/co-drivers championship points.
 Thus, combined with the money invested by the manufacturer teams, promotion of the WRC only tends to include the manufacturer crews and privateers in the Rally1 car or World Rally Car.
 These crews are given Priority 1 (P1) status on rallies and contest the stages before other crews.
 However it is not unusual for competitors in lower performance cars to take points in the drivers or co-driver's championships.

-The World Rally Championship for Teams is for non-manufacturing entities.
-They can only enter in Rally1 or World Rally Cars if the corresponding manufacturer team is also running in the manufacturers' championship.
+World Rally Championships for Drivers and Co-Drivers

+Any crew entering any WRC rally are eligible to score points in the overall World Rally Championship for Drivers and World Rally Championship for Co-Drivers.
+This is regardless of car technical class, number of rallies entered or if they are also entered into the support championships.
+Although co-drivers are permitted to drive the cars at any point during the rally, they must only do so under a 'force majeure'.